Jizhou-Che/Frogger/README.md

 * The project adheres the MVC pattern.
 This separates design, data/behaviour and event controlling, while providing a convenient link in between.

-* FXML and CSS were used for the design of views.
+* Initialisation of Actor objects were translated to FXML tags in GameView.fxml, hence eliminating most of the raw use of constructors and the need of introducing any form of factory pattern.

-* Based on the MVC pattern, different views were implemented with little effort.
+* FXML and CSS were used for the design of views, enabling the views to be implemented with little effort.

 ### 5. Testing

-* Unit tests focusing on abstract models such as Actor were implemented prior to any refactoring for the preservation of core functionality.
+* Unit tests focusing on abstract models such as Actor were implemented prior to any refactoring for the preservation of core functionality and its correctness.

 * Unit tests for concrete models such as Obstacle were created along the refactoring of the respective classes.